melissaalejandro/Class-Projects/README.md

 This project seeks to understand why a local restaurant has a one-star review by using text and sentiment analysis.

-**Steps**
+**Data exploration:** an overview of ratings, which includes using a bell curve to visualize the distribution of ratings

+**Text Analysis**

-Data exploration: an overview of ratings, emotion categories (positive/negative), frequently used words graph, word clouds of most frequently used words, distribution of ratings, sentiment analysis.
+We used emotion categories (positive/negative), a frequently used words graph, and word clouds.

+**Sentiment Analysis**

+Tested customer sentiment using five packages: Syuzhet, Bing, AFINN, NRC, and Sentimentr.

 **Findings**